 Data in business statistics is subject to two stages: collection and analysis.

 The data collection stage incorporates a few steps.
-First of all, the objectives of data collection must clearly be outlined.
-This can be done by understanding what specific information is needed to address the business questions or goals.
+First, the objectives of data collection must be clearly outlined.
+This can be done by understanding what specific information is needed to address the business questions or goals and determining how data engineering tools can help aggregate relevant data from various sources to streamline the process.

 Then, the data sources have to be identified.
 Where exactly is the required data located?
 This could involve internal sources such as company databases or records or external sources like surveys, market research, government reports, etc.

-After that, the appropriate methods for data collection must be selected.
+After that, the appropriate data collection methods must be selected.
 Common methods include surveys, interviews, questionnaires, observations, experiments, and the analysis of existing records.

-When all of this is all good and done, the data collection process can be launched.
-Once collected, the data is then ready to go into the second stage: analysis.
+The data collection process can be launched when all of this is done.
+Once collected, the data is ready to go into the second stage: analysis.

 The first step in data analysis is to organise and prepare the collected data by sorting, cleaning, and transforming it into a format suitable for analysis.
-This should be followed by summarising and describing the main features of the dataset using some common measures like mean, median, mode, standard deviation, and range.
+This should be followed by summarising and describing the dataset’s main features using common measures like mean, median, mode, standard deviation, and range.

-Next is to explore the data visually and statistically to identify patterns, trends, and relationships.
+Next, the data should be explored visually and statistically to identify patterns, trends, and relationships.
 Techniques can include histograms, scatter plots, and correlation analysis.
 Statistical models can be used to analyse relationships within the data and make predictions.
 This may involve regression analysis, time series analysis, or machine learning algorithms.

 After that, inferences are made, and conclusions are drawn about a population based on a sample—we explained these concepts in a previous story.
 This involves hypothesis testing, confidence intervals, and regression analysis.
-Last but not least, the results of the analysis are interpreted in the context of the business objectives and used to make informed decisions.
+Last, the analysis results are interpreted in the context of the business objectives and used to make informed decisions.

 Importance of Data in Business Statistics